-Posted by Julie M Simon, MA, MBA, MFT, psychotherapist and life coach, author of The Emotional Eater’s Repair Manual: A Practical Mind-Body-Spirit Guide for putting an End to Overeating and Dieting, founder and director of The 12 Week Emotional Eating Recovery Program and certified personal trainer.
-If you have a question or topic you’d like to see addressed in this blog, go to http://www.overeatingrecovery.com and contact Julie.
+Posted by Julie M Simon, MA, MBA, LMFT, psychotherapist and life coach, author of The Emotional Eater’s Repair Manual and When Food Is Comfort , and founder and director of The 12 Week Emotional Eating Recovery Program.
+If you have a question or topic you’d like to see addressed in this blog, go to https://overeatingrecovery.com and contact Julie.

 Image courtesy of photostock at FreeDigitalPhotos.net